Dark Matter Cosmology with Varying Viscosity: a Possible Resolution to the $S_8$ Tension: Observtional Effects of Viscous DM Models

 \subsection{Background level}

-To gain better insight into different models of viscous DM and compare it with the cold DM model, we will examine the evolution of the main cosmological quantities for the parameter values of Table~\ref{best} below.
-As we know one of the key cosmological parameters and a pivotal quantity in cosmology is the current value of the Hubble parameter since it is used to construct the most basic time and distance cosmological scales.
-On other hand, because of the impact of Hubble's expansion the growth of matter perturbations, it is important to understand the behavior of H(z) in various viscous DM cosmologies.
-Therefore, we plot the evolution of H(z) and H(z)/(1+z) in Figures~\ref{figh} and \ref{fighz}.
+To gain better insight into different models of viscous DM and compare it with the cold DM model, we will examine the evolution of the main cosmological quantities for the best values of the parameters obtained using total likelihood from Table~\ref{tab:best} below.
+As we know, one of the key cosmological parameters and a pivotal quantity in cosmology is the current value of the Hubble parameter since it is used to construct the most basic time and distance cosmological scales.
+On the other hand, because of the impact of Hubble's expansion on the growth of matter perturbations, it is important to understand the behavior of $H(z)$ in various viscous DM cosmologies.
+Therefore, we plot the evolution of $H(z)$ in Figure~\ref{figh}.
 We present in the bottom panel of Figure~\ref{figh}, the relative difference $\Delta H(z)= 100\times[H_{\rm Mi}-H_{\rm CDM}/H_{\rm CDM}]$ of the Hubble parameters with respect to the CDM.
-As we see the quantity $\Delta H(z)$ is positive (negative) for large (small) redshifts in all scenarios.
-But it should be noted that this difference is less for models M3 and M4 and which means that the corresponding cosmic expansion is smaller than that of the concordance CDM.\\ We have plotted the evolution of the fractional energy densities of viscous dark matter in Figure~\ref{figom}.
-As we expect all viscous DM models mimic the CDM scenario and the universe evolves from a radiation-dominated phase to a matter-dominated epoch the density parameter of the dark matter decreases and the density parameter of dark energy has increased in the recent universe.
-Given to reported values in Table ~\ref{best}, the density ratio $\Omega_{DM}/\Omega_B$ for M3 and M4 models are $\simeq 6$ larger than CDM model ($\simeq 5$).\\ The last quantity that we plotted in this section is the equation of state parameter for viscous DM, $ w = \frac{P}{\rho}=\frac{-3 \tilde{\xi}(\rho_{\rm vdm},H,\rho_{\rm vdm}H)H}{\rho} $.
-As we see in Figure~\ref{figw}, in the past (when a$\rightarrow 0$), the viscous DM models behave like CDM ($ w\rightarrow 0 $), and currently, the value for $w$ is negative for all models.
-The most negative $w$ are respectively for the M4, M3, M1 and M2 models.
+As we see, the quantity $\Delta H(z)$ is negative for all redshifts in the M1 case, but in other scenarios, is positive (negative) for large (small) redshifts.\\ As a supplementary information, we present another purely kinematical parameter, which is called the deceleration parameter, $q=-\frac{\ddot{a}}{a H^2}$ in the right panel of Figure~\ref{figh}. $H(z)$ and $q(z)$ parameters are independent of any gravity theory, and both of them are only related to scale factor or redshift.
+We remind that parameter $ q > 0 $ corresponds to the deceleration phase of the universe expansion and $ q < 0 $ determines the accelerated phase of expansion.
+If we compare this panel with the $H(z)$ parameter, we observe that the M1 case behaves similar to the CDM model and the transition redshift from deceleration to acceleration for both models occurs at $z_t\simeq 0.678$.
+We see at early times for all models, $q$ tends to $ 1/2 $ as expected for the matter-dominated epoch.
+It should be noted that $q_{\rm Mi}-q_{\rm CDM}$ is more for the M3 model (that for this case $\xi \propto H^m$) in the present time ($z=0$).\\